-Colombian military plane with 125 on board crashes after takeoff
+At least one killed after Colombian military plane crashes on takeoff

 - list 3 of 3Colombia’s Petro accuses Ecuador of bombing near border

+Colombian President Gustavo Petro announced in a post on X that at least one person was killed, 77 were injured, and the status of 43 others was yet to be determined.

+“The causes of the Hercules plane accident are still unknown.
+Strength to the families of the young soldiers of the Homeland,” he said.

-Defence Minister Pedro Sanchez said the accident occurred when the Lockheed Martin Hercules C-130 plane took off from Puerto Leguizamo on the border with Peru while transporting troops.
+Earlier, Defence Minister Pedro Sanchez said the accident occurred when the Lockheed Martin Hercules C-130 plane took off from Puerto Leguizamo on the border with Peru while transporting troops.

 “Military units are already at the scene.
 However, the number of victims and the causes of the crash have not yet been confirmed,” Sanchez posted on social media on Monday.